mgba-emu/mgba/README.md

 Compiling
 ---------

 Compiling requires using CMake 2.8.11 or newer.
 GCC and Clang are both known to work to compile mGBA, but Visual Studio 2013 and older are known not to work.
+Support for Visual Studio 2015 and newer is coming soon.
 To use CMake to build on a Unix-based system, the recommended commands are as follows:

 	mkdir build
 	cd build